 Taxi drivers accept sterling pounds (if you haven’t pre-paid for transfers).

-When we arrived at the airport to come home we could not believe how many people were also coming home, this is the first time I’ve ever had to que up outside to get into an airport, it was like a crowd waiting to get into a concert or football match.
-I think the staff where a bit overwhelmed with the amount of people coming in.
+When we arrived at the airport to come home we could not believe how many people were also coming home, this is the first time I’ve ever had to queue up outside to get into an airport, it was like a crowd waiting to get into a concert or football match.
+I think the staff were a bit overwhelmed with the amount of people coming in.